The Power of Community: From Local Vision to National Action on Ageing

 5:00 PM – 6:30 PM |

-Welcome Reception Welcome Remarks Informal Networking |
+Welcome Reception Indigenous Welcome Opening Remarks Informal Networking |

 Wellington Ballroom |

-Indigenous Welcome – Barb Nepinak Kahir Lalji (CEO, HelpAge Canada), Cherian Mathews (CEO, HelpAge International) Marta Hajek and Karen McDonald (CBSS Leadership Council Co-Chairs) Connie Newman (Executive Director, Manitoba Association of Senior Communities; Manitoba Representative on CBSS Leadership Council) |
+Indigenous Welcome – Barb Nepinak Kahir Lalji (CEO, HelpAge Canada) Cherian Mathews (CEO, HelpAge International) Marta Hajek and Karen McDonald (CBSS Leadership Council Co-Chairs) Connie Newman (Executive Director, Manitoba Association of Senior Communities; Manitoba Representative on CBSS Leadership Council) |

 | Time (Central Time) | Activity | Location | Speakers |